Ukraine and Russia: What you need to know right now

 FIGHTING

+* Moscow wants to occupy everything from Russian-occupied Crimea to a pro-Russian region of neighbouring Moldova, said Russian General Rustam Minnekayev, far wider aims than previously acknowledged.

+* Ukrainian Deputy Prime Minister Iryna Vereshchuk said "there is a possibility" a humanitarian corridor out of Mariupol could be opened on Saturday.
-* Ukraine's general staff said Russian forces had increased attacks along the whole frontline in the east of the country and were trying to mount an offensive in the Kharkiv region, north of Russia's main target, the Donbas.

-* Russia's defence ministry said its forces had captured a large arms depot in the Kharkiv region, TASS news agency reported.
+* Ukraine's general staff said Russian forces had increased attacks all along the eastern front and were trying to mount an offensive in the Kharkiv region north of the Donbas.
+Russia said it had captured a large arms depot in the Kharkiv region.

-* Ukrainian President Volodymyr Zelenskiy said Russian forces control most of the port city of Mariupol but Ukrainian troops remain in a part of it.

-* Russia's defence ministry said Ukrainian fighters and foreign mercenaries were "securely blockaded" at the Azovstal steel plant in Mariupol where they have been holding out.
+* Ukrainian fighters and foreign mercenaries were still "securely blockaded" at the Azovstal steel plant in the key southeastern port of Mariupol, Russia's defence ministry said.

-* The U.N. human rights office sounded the alarm about growing evidence of war crimes in Ukraine, urging both Moscow and Kyiv to order combatants to respect international law.

 * Ukraine is working with lawyers on a mechanism to use frozen Russian funds to compensate it for its economic losses, its justice minister told Reuters.